CleanroomMC/Website/docs/wiki/end-user-guide/preparing-your-modpack.md

 ## Overview

-Cleanroom Loader is compatible with the vast majority of Forge mods and will usually run them without issue.<br/>
+Cleanroom Loader is compatible with the vast majority of Forge mods and will usually run them without issue.<br>
-However, some mods remain **deprecated, redundant, or outright incompatible**—either because they’ve been superseded by better alternatives or because they introduce critical problems.<br/>
+However, some mods remain **deprecated, redundant, or outright incompatible**—either because they’ve been superseded by better alternatives or because they introduce critical problems.<br>
-To prepare your modpack for Cleanroom Loader, review the lists below and make replacements where necessary.<br/>
+To prepare your modpack for Cleanroom Loader, review the lists below and make replacements where necessary.<br>

 ## Incompatible / Problematic Mods on Cleanroom Launcher